Trying To Avoid Feelings Of Discouragement And Disappointment Can Hinder Your Social Development

 - They don't want to make a mistake, which they'll beat themselves up for after the fact

-As rough as it is to feel nervous, get rejected, or commit a blunder, at least most of the time people are aware the fear of these feelings is holding them back.
+As rough as it is to feel nervous, get rejected, or commit a blunder, at least most of the time someone's aware the fear of those things is holding them back.
 They know it's a problem and can take steps to address it.
 (They can learn physical relaxation techniques, challenge their anxious thinking, adjust their attitude about what it means to be turned down, and so on.)
 They may not always succeed, or fix the issue right away, but they have an idea of what they're up against.

-Another, more subtle, socializing-related feeling that can be unpleasant is when you go to an event and it doesn't meet your expectations, and you feel disappointed, discouraged, and frustrated.
+Another, more subtle, socializing-related feeling that's unpleasant is when you go to an event and it doesn't meet your expectations, and you feel disappointed, discouraged, and frustrated.
 Some situations that might bring up these feelings are:

 - You want to meet some interesting new people, and go to a book club held by your local library.
 There are only two other attendees, and it turns out you don't have much in common with them.